How To Create A Resource Library

 If you don’t want to write anything here you can delete it all together as well, you don’t have to use anything on these templates if you don’t want to.

-To the right of the screen you see all of those items.
+To the right of the screen with the pink arrow, you see all of those items.
 These you can use to change how it all looks, play around with it a bit and get to know your email platform a bit better.
 Have fun with this, don’t be so stressed over it like I was haha!

-Under background it will change the background image, so you can pick one you have on your computer or go to Pixabay like I do and download an awesome one for free yay!!!
+Under Design click on hero and now you can change background image, so you can pick one you have on your computer or go to Pixabay like I do and download an awesome one for free yay!!!

 I was trying to see if it would let me leave it as white the only trick to do that is to download an image with a lot of white because when it adds the image you only see a small piece of it.